afedoriouk/budget-tracker/README.md

 ## User Story

-This PWA Appplication could be very useful for the users alowing them an easy way to track their finances from anywhere in the world.
+This PWA Application could be very useful for the users allowing them an easy way to track their finances from anywhere in the world.
 Also, it is very important that this PWA will allow them to access that information at any time.
 This application features an offline functionality which could be very useful when handling the financial information of the users.
-Especialy when the customers are traveling and need to track their budget in a different time zones with or without the access to the internet.
+Especially when the customers are traveling and need to track their budget in a different time zones with or without the access to the internet.